For more than a decade, 16:9 has been the ruling aspect ratio of laptops. But at long last, a new era in laptop design has begun.

 The downside to taller displays is that video content, most of which is at 16:9, is letterboxed in the center of the display.
 Depending on the design, that also means that some displays aren’t high enough resolution to display full 4K (3,840 x 2,160) resolution content.
 But the Dell XPS 13 9310, for example, has an Ultra HD+ (UHD+) 16:10 display available that’s 3,840 x 2,400.
 It can display letterboxed 4K content without a problem.

-The, however, with its 3:2 display at 3,000 x 2,000, plays letterboxed video at a maximum resolution of 2,560 x 1,440.
+The HP Spectre x360 14, however, with its 3:2 display at 3,000 x 2,000, plays letterboxed video at a maximum resolution of 2,560 x 1,440.
 The same is true of all Microsoft Surface machines, none of which can display a 4K image on the built-in display.
-If 4K video matters to you more than anything, then you’ll be sad to see 16:9 go away.
+If

 We’re not seeing manufacturers releasing taller external monitors yet, at least not to the same extent.
 That’s the next step to full productivity — I dream of the day when my laptop and my two external displays are all either 16:10 or 3:2, although in the latter case I’ll demand high enough resolution that I’ll be able to play 4K content.